 The repair of the flat tire was equally painless.
 I thought the tire would have to come off and there would be complications, but the guy, after locating the hole in the tire, simply made the hole bigger and more regular with a screw-like tool.
 Then with another tool, he inserted a long plug that, for all the world, looked like a piece of beef jerky.
 He stuck it in there, cut off a bit that was sticking out, and that was it.
 I didn’t trust the repair job, but he said it was fine and good to go.
 So I drove off.
 I guess this beef jerky is magical beef jerky and will somehow plug the hole, and with the wheel going around and around kind of get stuck in there and make a permanent seal.

 My trip to the northern Tsou villages was at an end.
 It had been a fascinating and enjoyable day.
 I didn’t crash when my wheel hit the slippery moss on the road.
 A white guide dog saw me safely along a trail.
 I wasn’t clunked on the head by a rock from the waterfall.
 I saw some fantastic mountain scenery including gorgeous tea plantations.
 And, finally, a Good Samaritan got my flat tire fixed in minutes.
 I’ve been talking a lot lately about travel magic.
 Every trip I’ve gone on from my bike ride out of Tainan, to my Palawan trip, to my most recent trip to Bitou Cape and Londongwan has been touched my magic.
 And this trip was no exception.

 [slickr-flickr tag=”Alishan Trip Blog 3″ sort=”date” items=”50″ type=”galleria” orientation=”portrait” align=”center”]

-Tags: AAA Alishan Trip
+Tags: Alishan Trip